ciarangriffin93/CGCarpentry/README.md

 * Font Awesome: was used for logo and the social media icons in the footer.
 The icon was at https://fontawesome.com/.

 * Favicon: A favicon is a small icon that appears on the web browser tab of a website.
-You can see it when you visit https://www.hoststar.at/en/content/website-favicon-generator.
+Favicon was at https://www.hoststar.at/en/content/website-favicon-generator.

 * Gitpod: Gitppd is a platform that simplifies the process of creating demos for site.